jan-rybizki/Chempy/doc/index.rst

 Additionally, and for convenience

-* the mcmc function can use cem to infer most likely parameters :class:`Chempy.wrapper.mcmc`
+* :py:func:`Chempy.wrapper.mcmc` can be used to infer most likely parameters.

 Contents
 ---------

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 3

    modules